Norteño (music): Origins

 Emperor Maximilian I brought Central European music to México during his reign (beginning 1863) in the Second Mexican Empire.
 By 1864, he had accumulated marching bands and musicians to entertain him.
-In 1867, the Mexican Republic executed Maximilian, thereby ending the Austrian empire in Mexico.
-Many of Maximilian's former soldiers and fellow countrymen fled north and dispersed into what is now the southwestern United States.
 Norteño music developed from a blending of Mexican and Spanish oral and musical traditions, military brass band instrumentation, and European musical styles such as polka and waltz.

-European immigrants from Germany, Poland, and Czechia to northern Mexico and the southwestern United States also brought dance traditions such as the varsovienne.
+European immigrants from Germany, Poland, and Czechia to northern Mexico also brought dance traditions such as the varsovienne.
 The focus on the accordion in the music of their home countries was integrated into Mexican music, and became an essential instrument.
 It was called norteño ("northern") because it was most popular in the northern regions of Mexico.

 The late 1910s and 1920s were the golden age of the corrido, a form of ballad.
 Mexicans on both sides of the border came to San Antonio, Texas, to record in hotels.
 Their songs memorialize the Mexican political revolution of the time.
 Los Alegres de Terán and Los Donneños were among the first norteño bands.
 Later in the century, the genre became more commercial with the works of Los Relámpagos del Norte and other groups.
 More recent bands such as Intocable integrate elements of rock music and other popular styles.